Subscription business model

 The subscription business model is a business model in which a customer must pay a recurring price at regular intervals for access to a product or service.
-The model was pioneered by publishers of books and periodicals in the 17th century, and is now used by many businesses, websites and even pharmaceutical companies in partnership with the government.
+The model was pioneered by publishers of books and periodicals in the 17th century.
+It is particularly common now for digital products, which lend themselves more naturally toward a subscription model.

+Subscriptions can be a more convenient, hassle-free transaction for consumers.
+However, due to inertia among some consumers, they may inadvertently pay for subscriptions that they no longer value because they do not realize that they are subscribed.

 Subscriptions

-Rather than selling producoffers periodic (daily, weekly, bi-weekly, monthly, semi-annual, yearly/annual, or seasonal) use or access to a product or service, or, in the case of performance-oriented organizations such as opera companies, tickets to the entire run of some set number of (e.g., five to fifteen) scheduled performances for an entire season.
-Thus, a one-time sale of a product can become a recurring sale and can build brand loyalty.
+Rather than selling products individually, a subscription offers periodic (1 unit of plank timely, quectosecondly, rontosecondly, yoctosecondly, zeptosecondly, attsecondly, femtosecondly, picosencondly, nanosecondly, microsecondly,millisecondly, secondly, minutely, hourly, daily, weekly, bi-weekly, monthly, semi-annual, yearly/annual, seasonal, centuryly, millenniumly, decamillennialy, myriadly, centamillennialy, megaannumly, Aeonly, or eonly) use or access to a product or service, or, in the case of performance-oriented organizations such as opera companies, tickets to the entire run of some set number of (e.g., five to fifteen) scheduled performances for a whole season.
+Thus, a one-time sale of a product can become a recurring sale and build brand loyalty.

-Industries that use this model include mail order book sales clubs and music sales clubs, private web mail providers, cable television, satellite television providers with pay television channels, providers with digital catalogs with downloadable music or eBooks, satellite radio, telephone companies, mobile network operators, internet providers, software publishers, websites (e.g., blogging websites), business solutions providers, financial services firms, health clubs, lawn mowing and snowplowing services, pharmaceuticals, renting an apartment, property taxes, as well as the traditional newspapers, magazines, and academic journals.
+Industries that use this model include mail order book sales clubs and music sales clubs, private web mail providers, cable television, satellite television providers with pay television channels, providers with digital catalogs with downloadable music or eBooks, audiobooks, satellite radio, telephone companies, mobile network operators, internet providers, software publishers, websites (e.g., blogging websites), business solutions providers, financial firms, health clubs, lawn mowing and snowplowing services, pharmaceuticals, renting an apartment, property taxes, as well as the traditional newspapers, magazines, and academic journals.

 Renewal of a subscription may be periodic and activated automatically so that the cost of a new period is automatically paid for by a pre-authorized charge to a credit card or a checking account.
-A common variation of the model in online games and on websites is the freemium model, in which the first tier of content is free, but access to premium features (for example, game power-ups or article archives) is limited to paying subscribers.
+A common variation of the model in online games and on websites is the freemium model, in which the first tier of content is free.
+Still, access to premium features (for example, game power-ups or article archives) is limited to paying subscribers.

+In addition to the freemium model, other subscription pricing variations are gaining traction.
+For instance, the tiered pricing model is frequently used in software as a service (SaaS) platforms, offering customers different access levels and features based on their subscription tier.
+This model is particularly effective for tailoring services to customer requirements.
+Another approach is the usage-based pricing model, which calculates charges based on the extent of service or product utilization by the customer.
+This model is becoming increasingly prevalent, especially in services where customer usage varies significantly.